-Employee related cost increased from R 99 361 801 million (2022/23) to R 113 007 884,00 million (2022/23).
-A 4.7% provision for Annual increase has been made and a 2,5% notch increment for all employees.
-No increase was budgeted for Senior Managers.
+Provision for Annual increase has been made in accordance with the average CPI of 2023.
+No increases were budgeted for Senior Managers.

 The total salary package includes the salary of all the current personnel and some vacant positions.
-Not all posts on the approved organogram have been budgeted for in the 2023/2024 financial year.
-If we have to budget for all the positions, our salary budget will take up more than 70% of the municipal operating budget.
-Efficient and effective alignment of staff, should be undertaken to ensure overall productivity of staff within the municipality.
-Council should consider a staff productivity assessment or investigation to determine whether the municipality has the right and competent staff within the municipality as a whole.
-The salary budget needs to be monitored as we must really assess the current staff and positions.
+Not all posts on the approved organogram have been budgeted for in the 2023 - 2024 financial year.
+If we are to budget for all the positions, the salary budget would take up more than 70% of the municipal operating budget.
+Efficient and effective alignment of staff, should to be undertaken to ensure overall productivity of staff within the municipality.
+Council should resolve again that an staff productivity assessment or investigation to determine whether the municipality has the appropriate and competent staff within the municipality as a whole.
 The productivity of staff needs to be prioritized as much more work must be done on this issue.
-The salary percentage to the Operating Budget is 32% and to the total capital and operating budget is ±29,1%.
+The salary percentage to the Expenditure Budget is 30% and to the operational budget it accounts for 35%.